vaarg/Sleipnir/README.md

 ## Sleipnir
-Sleipnir is a simple python messenger program than can be launched either in client or server mode.
+Sleipnir is a simple Python messenger with encryption.

+Sleipnir can be launched either in server mode (with "-s" flag) or in client mode.
-## Features to be added:
-- Messenger Encryption
+Users who launch as server can still message other users as though they are a client.

+When Sleipnir is launched as a server, the host chooses the password that will allow clients to connect.
+Obviously, passwords are not sent in plaintext and instead the client/server pass hashes are compared to determine a match.
+Matchings passwords renders messages as mutually legible via en/decryption.

 ## Usage:
-To launch as Client:
+To launch as Client ("q!" to quit):

     Sleipnir.py -t [IP]